Deducing Security Goals From Shape Analysis Sentences: Shape Analysis Sentences

-We define~$\form(k)=(Y,\Phi)$, where~$\Phi$ is $k$'s skeleton formula, and~$Y$ is the formula's variable set.
+We define~$\form(k)=(Y,\Phi)$, where~$\Phi$ is $k$'s skeleton formula, and~$Y$ is the formula's declarations.
 Using the {\cpsa} skeleton syntax presented in Section~\ref{sec:alg and morphs}, let $k=\skel_X(P,I,\prec,N,U)$.
-The variable set~$Y$ is~$X$ augmented with a fresh variable~$z_s\colon\srt{N}$ for each strand $s\in\sdom(I)$.
-The formula~$\Phi$ is a conjunction of atomic formulas composed as follows.
+The declarations~$Y$ is~$X$ augmented with a fresh variable~$z_s\colon\srt{Z}$ for each strand $s\in\sdom(I)$.
+Let~$\prec^-$ be the transitive reduction of~$\prec$.
+The \emph{skeleton formula}~$\Phi$ of~$k$ is a conjunction of atomic formulas composed as follows.